PiresMA/epidemic_like_models/README.md

 Information/Rumour spreading
+* Dietz, Klaus.
+"Epidemics and rumours: A survey."
+Journal of the Royal Statistical Society.
+Series A (General) (1967): 505-528.
 * Kandhway, Kundan, and Joy Kuri.
 "Accelerating information diffusion in social networks under the Susceptible-Infected-Susceptible epidemic model."
 Advances in Computing, Communications and Informatics (ICACCI, 2014 International Conference on.
 IEEE, 2014.
 * Kandhway, Kundan, and Joy Kuri.
 "Campaigning in heterogeneous social networks: Optimal control of SI information epidemics."
 IEEE/ACM Transactions on Networking 24.1 (2016): 383-396.
 * Kandhway, Kundan, and Joy Kuri.
 "Optimal control of information epidemics modeled as Maki Thompson rumors."
 Communications in Nonlinear Science and Numerical Simulation 19.12 (2014): 4135-4147.